 Section 1 - Your Booking

-Your holiday documentation : Once you have booked we will send you a written confirmation invoice.
+Your holiday documentation : Once you have made a booking we will send you a written confirmation invoice.
 It is your responsibility to check this carefully and if there are any errors or you are in any doubt regarding any aspect of your holiday then contact us straight away.
-Approximately two weeks before your departure we will send, to the lead person on your booking, a travel pack which will include your flight itinerary, accommodation, transportation and ski extras vouchers, as well as any driving instructions or maps that you will need.
+Approximately two weeks before your departure we will send the party leader a travel pack which will include your flight itinerary, accommodation, transportation and ski extras vouchers, as well as any driving instructions or maps that you will need.

 General changes to your holiday : If you have to alter your holiday arrangements before you depart then this will incur charges as set out in our Booking Conditions.
 If you change your holiday after departure then there may be additional costs which you will be asked to pay locally.
 Please also be aware that many of our contracts with suppliers do not allow for refunds on bookings that have been altered or cancelled without giving considerable notice.
 Refunds will generally not be provided for unused ski extras, car rental, transfers, flight tickets or for no-shows or curtailment of your accommodation booking.
 However, you may be able to make a claim on your travel insurance if you have to cut short your holiday due to injury, for example.